LarusThor/PA5/README.md

 - How to manage input/output between multiple users in a networked program

-**Functionality I Want to Avoid Implementing Myself:**
-I will use the asio library for:
+**Functionality we Want to Avoid Implementing Myself:** we will use the asio library for:

 Creating and managing TCP sockets